-The regularities and the invariant measure of $u(t)$ are discussed in \cite{F83} and \cite{F91}.
-Due to \cite[Theorem 2.1]{F83}, $u(t)$ uniquely exists in $C[0, 1]$ and forms a continuous Markov process.
-Furthermore, if $\{w_x\}_{x \in [0, 1]}$ is a 1-dimensional Brownian motion whose initial distribution is the Lebesgue measure on $\mathbb{R}$, then the reversible measure of $u(t)$ on $C[0,1]$ is an infinite measure given by
+The existence and regularities of $u(t)$ have been discussed in \cite{F83,F91}.
+With conditions (1), (2), and (3), due to \cite[Theorem 2.1]{F83}, $u(t)$ uniquely exists in $C[0, 1]$ and forms a continuous Markov process.
+Furthermore, by \cite[Theorem 4.1]{F83}, $u(t)$ possesses an (infinite) reversible measure given by

-where $\mu_w$ stands for the infinite measure on $C[0, 1]$, induced by $w_x$, see \cite[Theorem 4.1]{F83}.
-Now we are prepared for presenting our main results.
+where $\mu_w$ stands for the measure on $C[0, 1]$ induced by one-dimensional Brownian motion $\{w_x; x \in [0, 1]\}$ whose initial distribution is the Lebesgue measure on $\bR$.

+Our main results are an annealed central limit theorem and an invariance principle for $u(t, \cdot)$ stated in Theorem \ref{clt} and \ref{invariance principle}.

-\begin{thm} Suppose that $\nu$ is a probability distribution on $C[0, 1]$ being absolutely continuous with respect to $\mu$ in \eqref{reversible measure}, and $N_{\sigma^2}$ stands for 1-dimensional centered Gaussian distribution on $\mathbb{R}$ with variance $\sigma^2$, where $\sigma$ is the constant defined in \eqref{diffusion constant} below.
-Then, under initial distribution $\nu$, for any $f \in C_b(C[0, 1])$ we have
+\begin{thm} Suppose that the initial condition of $u(t, \cdot)$ is a probability measure $\nu$ absolutely continuous with respect to $\mu$ defined in \eqref{reversible measure}.
+Then, for all $f \in C_b(C[0, 1])$,